Dental exam chair where a failed bone graft can be evaluated and fixed.

 The ultimate goal is to successfully prepare your jaw for dental implants, and there are many ways to get there.
 We are committed to finding the right approach for you, ensuring that even after a setback, you can still achieve the stable, functional, and beautiful smile you deserve.
 We’ll walk you through every alternative so you can make an informed and confident decision.

-Success Rates for a Second Procedure
+What’s the Success Rate for a Second Graft?

 It’s completely normal to feel a little nervous about trying again, but the statistics are very encouraging.
 Studies show that when a failed bone graft needs a second surgery, these revision procedures have a high rate of success.
 Some research indicates an 81.4% success rate, while other studies have found that up to 90% of patients who undergo a repeat bone graft have a successful outcome.